On the Emergence of Implicit Curriculum in RLVR Learning Dynamics: Problem Setup

 \subsection{Transformer Architecture}

-Building on the reasoning format in \Cref{def:reasoning-data} and \ref{def:data-distribution}, we now define a simple transformer that predicts the next state in the solution trace given the prompt and the current state token. \begin{definition}[One-layer transformer~\citep{Vaswani2017AttentionIA}] We consider a simplified transformer consisting of a single attention module followed by a one-hidden-layer MLP.
+Building on \Cref{def:reasoning-data,def:data-distribution}, we now define a simple transformer, aimed at predicting the next state in the solution trace given the prompt and the current state token. \begin{definition}[One-layer transformer~\citep{Vaswani2017AttentionIA}] We consider a simplified transformer consisting of a single attention module followed by a one-hidden-layer MLP.
 For a prompt $Z_p^L=((x_{p,\ell},g_\ell))_{\ell=1}^L$ and the current solution token $Z_{a,k}=(x_{a,k},y_k)$, the transformer with parameter $\theta = (W, Q)$ outputs an (unnormalized) score vector over the next-state index in $[d]$: